Credit: Pixabay/CC0 Public Domain

 Fig evolution instead followed a stable, tree-like pattern with hybridization only occasionally leading to introgression across lineages, the researchers found.
 Few instances of introgressions among major fig lineages occurred.

-“This study illuminates the complementary role of hybridization between fig along with the role of co-diversification with their obligate fig wasp pollinators in the and amazing diversification of this important group,” said Zerega, a conservation scientist at the Chicago Botanic Garden’s Negaunee Institute for Plant Conservation Science and Action.
+“This study illuminates the complementary role of hybridization between fig species along with the role of co-diversification with their obligate fig wasp pollinators in the evolution and amazing diversification of this important group,” said Zerega, a conservation scientist at the Chicago Botanic Garden’s Negaunee Institute for Plant Conservation Science and Action.
 “But just as importantly, it provides a much-needed evolutionary road map that will be a game changer in informing future studies of this important group.”

 More information: Elliot M. Gardner et al, Echoes of ancient introgression punctuate stable genomic lineages in the evolution of figs, Proceedings of the National Academy of Sciences (2023).
 DOI: 10.1073/pnas.2222035120